haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/tutorials/change-docroot-to-pub.md

 If you installed Magento in Apache's default docroot `/var/www/html`, the Magento file system is vulnerable because it's accessible from a browser.
 This topic describes how to change the Apache [docroot]({{ page.baseurl }}/install-gde/basics/basics_docroot.html) on an existing Magento instance to serve files from the Magento `pub/` directory, which is more secure.

-Serving files from the `pub/` directory prevents site visitors from accessing the Web Setup Wizard and other sensitive areas of the Magento file system from a browser.
+Serving files from the `pub/` directory prevents site visitors from accessing the 网页安装向导 and other sensitive areas of the Magento file system from a browser.

 <div class="bs-callout bs-callout-warning" markdown="1">
-If you're accustomed to using the Web Setup Wizard during development, be aware that you won't be able to access it when serving files from the `pub/` directory.
+If you're accustomed to using the 网页安装向导 during development, be aware that you won't be able to access it when serving files from the `pub/` directory.
 </div>

 <div class="bs-callout bs-callout-tip" markdown="1">